reanimate/reanimate/README.md

 # reanimate

 Reanimate is a reactive framework for creating non-interactive animations from SVG images.
-This package consists of a set of arrow combinators, a renderer (using ffmpeg), and a Gtk-based previewer.
+This package consists of a set of arrow combinators, a renderer (using ffmpeg), and a web-based previewer.
 Inline latex code is supported when 'latex' and 'dvisvgm' are installed.

 Nothing about the API is stable at this point.